After the Glitter Fades: Reception

 Cash Box called it "a plaintive rock lament" that "captures that unique Nicks magic."

 Charts

-"After the Glitter Fades" was released April 30, 1982 and peaked at No. 32 on the Billboard Hot 100 and reached No. 36 spot on the Billboard Adult Contemporary chart.
-The song also peaked at #70 on the Billboard Hot Country Tracks.
+"After the Glitter Fades" was released April 30, 1982 and peaked at No. 32 on the Billboard Hot 100 and reached number 36 on the Billboard Adult Contemporary chart.
+The song also peaked at number 70 on the Hot Country Singles chart, becoming Nicks' only entry to date on that chart.